Ahdi6262/studio-x/docs/database-schema.md

 - `data`: JSONB (Stores specific data like course list, book details, links)
 - `order_index`: INTEGER

 *Note on IIT Delhi courses:* The current UI has specific structures for IIT Delhi courses (Institute Core, Departmental, Minor, etc.).
-This could be modeled with `knowledge_items` where `item_type` is 'course_category' and `data` contains the list of courses with their credits and details, or have dedicated tables if this structure is very rigid and frequently queried.
+This could be modeled with `knowledge_items` where `item_type` is 'course_category_iitd' and `data` contains the list of courses with their credits and details, or have dedicated tables if this structure is very rigid and frequently queried.

 Example for `knowledge_items.data` where `item_type` is 'course_category_iitd':
 ```json